-#6 Updated by Spyhawk about 3 years ago
+#6 Updated by Spyhawk over 3 years ago

 No, the ammo and health cabinets are implemented the same way as other power up.
 However, IR4 is right and these default values can be overridden with a .weap file, which are shipped with the mod.
 I guess this could be done too for cabinets.

 I have however no idea if that would be of any help for mappers.
 Can you embed .weap file in map pack to override default mod settings?
 This sounds very ugly to me, but it might work.